lucas-aragno/webpack-up/README.md

 ```

-and then run `./node_modules/.bin/webpack-dev-server` and you got yourself a webpack-dev server with your react app!
+And then run `./node_modules/.bin/webpack-dev-server` and you got yourself a webpack-dev server with your react app!

 You could also tweak that same `index.html` to use `./public/bundle.js` instead and run `webpack -p` to get your production build.